 In 2002, Charlie Whitehurst made his first career start against the Blue Devils and completed 34 of 52 passes for 420 yards and four touchdowns.
 The 420 passing yards set a record that still remains today.
-The completion total is second in Clemson history, topped only by Cullen Harper's 38 completions this year against Virginia Tech.
+The same goes for the 34 completions, and the four touchdown passes tied the Clemson single game record.

 The top two instances of the quickest back-to-back touchdowns in Clemson history took place against Duke.
 In 2003, Derrick Hamilton caught scoring passes from Whitehurst just 14 seconds apart, a record for the quickest back to back touchdowns in Clemson history.
 In 1999 Brian Wofford scored on an 18-yard TD pass from Brandon Streeter, then Terry Jolly ran an interception back from 20 yards out, scores that took place just 21 seconds apart, the second fastest back-to-back touchdown scores in Clemson history.